-- A '3G' football turf pitch is due to be installed at the Lutterworth Football Academy. - Welland Park Academy plans to resurface its artificial grass pitch with a GEN2 multisport carpet which will meet the needs of football and hockey. - Pitch provision associated with the West of Leicester Road development in Market Harborough may be achieved via an off-site financial contribution, potentially involving a '3G' football turf pitch in conjunction with Borough Alliance FC. - An adult grass football pitch will be provided in conjunction with the housing development at Uppingham Road, Bushby.
+Pitch provision associated with the West of Leicester Road development in Market Harborough may be achieved via an off-site financial contribution, potentially involving a '3G' football turf pitch in conjunction with Borough Alliance FC although this proposal has not currently been actively addressed.

-- Lutterworth High School has aspirations to provide a '3G' football turf pitch. - Kibworth Town FC has aspirations to provide a '3G' football turf pitch at Bird's Barn, Kibworth. - There are proposals to provide additional grass football pitches on the outfield of Illston Abey Cricket Club.
+- An adult grass football pitch will be provided in conjunction with the housing development at Uppingham Road, Bushby. - Lutterworth High School has aspirations to provide a '3G' football turf pitch. - Kibworth Town FC has aspirations to provide a '3G' football turf pitch. - There are proposals to provide additional grass football pitches on the outfield of Illston Abey Cricket Club. - The football pitch at Aylestone Rugby Club is currently under threat of development.